Human Rights Research, Advocacy, and Education

 At "Human Rights in Hong Kong," organized and hosted by the Bernstein Institute, human rights activists and lawyers at the epicenter of the unfolding crisis in Hong Kong shared reflections and strategies on the role international advocacy can play in supporting a pro-democracy movement.

-The Immigration Justice Empowerment Project is a joint effort of the Bernstein Institute, UNHCR and the Global Justice Clinic at NYU Law to document legal empowerment strategies used by various immigration organizations.
-This video on the "accompaniment" strategy features the organization Grassroots Leadership.
+The Justice Power Project is a joint effort of the Bernstein Institute, UNHCR and the Global Justice Clinic at NYU Law to document legal empowerment strategies used by various immigration organizations.
+This video on the "Pro Se Legal Clinic" strategy features the organization New Sanctuary Coalition.

-Our inaugural Tuttleman Legal Empowerment Fellow, Tyler Walton '18 will work on researching and co-developing strategies with affected community members to access and exercise their rights.
+Our inaugural Tuttleman Legal Empowerment Fellow, Tyler Walton '18 has been working on researching and co-developing strategies with affected community members to access and exercise their rights.
 Check out his blog on legal empowerment responses to COVID-19.